vinayvinzz26/project1/README.md

-# project1
+# INTRODUCTION TO THIS PROJECT
-im making my first project
+I am making my first project

-uploaded fundamental of matlob
+* Fundamentals of Matplotlib
+* Fundamentals of Probability